pwlgr/shop/README.md

-Project to understand design patterns and improve skills with Node.js.
+Project to better understand design patterns and improve skills with Node.js.